thomaswilburn/journalism-js/scraping-by/readme.md

 if (!fs.existsSync("downloads")) fs.mkdirSync("downloads");
 ```

 Everything else in our script is asynchronous, meaning that it requires us to pass in a callback function that gets the results when the operation completes.
-We start by downloading the table of contents with the `request` library, and feeding the body text into jsdom's `html()` function, which returns a "document" with all the normal browser-like DOM methods.
-It's complete enough that you can even use jQuery with it, but we're just going to rely on the `querySelectorAll` method instead.
+We start by downloading the table of contents with the `request` library, and feeding the body text into jsdom's `html()` function, which returns a "document" with all the familiar DOM methods.
+It's complete enough that you can even use jQuery to search it, but we're just going to rely on the `querySelectorAll` method instead.

 ```js
 request(tocURL, function(err, response, body) {